usnistgov/FIPS201/_FIPS201/frontend.md

 the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
 The UUID SHALL be encoded as a URI, as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate must be no later than the expiration date of the PIV Card.
-[Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for asymmetric PIV Card Authentication keys.
+[Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for asymmetric PIV card authentication keys.

 #### 4.2.2.3 Symmetric Card Authentication Key {#s-4-2-2-3}
-The symmetric Card Authentication key MAY be imported onto the card by the issuer or be generated on the card.
-If present, the symmetric Card Authentication key SHALL be unique for each PIV Card and SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).
+The symmetric card authentication key MAY be imported onto the card by the issuer or be generated on the card.
+If present, the symmetric card authentication key SHALL be unique for each PIV Card and SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).
 If present, cryptographic operations using this key MAY be performed without card activation (e.g., the PIN need not be supplied for operations with this key).
-The cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
+The cryptographic operations that use the card authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
 This Standard does not specify key management protocols or infrastructure requirements.